Peter Bogdanovich: 1970s

 Bogdanovich followed up The Last Picture Show with the screwball comedy What's Up, Doc?, starring Barbra Streisand and Ryan O'Neal.
 Bogdanovich then formed The Directors Company with Francis Ford Coppola and William Friedkin and co-owned by Paramount Pictures.
 Paramount allowed the directors to make a minimum of twelve films with a budget of $3 million each.
 It was through this entity that Bogdanovich's Paper Moon was produced.

 Paper Moon, a Depression-era comedy starring Ryan O'Neal that won his 10-year-old daughter Tatum O'Neal an Oscar as Best Supporting Actress, proved the high-water mark of Bogdanovich's career.
 Forced to share the profits with his fellow directors, Bogdanovich became dissatisfied with the arrangement.
 The Directors Company subsequently produced only two more pictures, Coppola's The Conversation (1974, which was nominated for Best Picture in 1974 alongside The Godfather Part II), and Bogdanovich's Cybill Shepherd vehicle, Daisy Miller, which had a lackluster critical reception and was a disappointment at the box office.
 The partners of The Directors Company all went their separate ways after the production of Daisy Miller.

 Bogdanovich's next effort, At Long Last Love, was a musical starring Shepherd and Burt Reynolds.
 Both that and his next film, Nickelodeon, were critical and box-office disasters, severely damaging his standing in the film community.
 Reflecting upon his recent career, Bogdanovich said in 1976, "I was dumb.
 I made a lot of mistakes."

 In 1975, he sued Universal for breaching a contract to produce and direct Bugsy.
 He then took a few years off, then returned to directing with a lower-budgeted film, Saint Jack, which was filmed in Singapore and starred Ben Gazzara in the title role.
-The film earned critical praise, although was not a box-office hit.
+The film earned critical praise, although was neither a box-office hit.
 The making of this film marked the end of his romantic relationship with Cybill Shepherd.